szhorvat/IGraphM/SUPPORT.md

 For support, use the [official igraph forum](https://igraph.discourse.group/) or [Mathematica StackExchange](https://mathematica.stackexchange.com/).

 IGraph/M is currently under development, and a few bugs are to be expected.
 However, I try not to release a new version until most problems I know of are fixed.
-If you do find a problem, please [open an issue on GitHub](https://github.com/szhorvat/IGraphM/issues). **In the bug report include the output of ``IGraphM`Developer`GetInfo[]``.**
+If you do find a problem, please [open an issue on GitHub](https://github.com/szhorvat/IGraphM/issues). **Please include the output of ``IGraphM`Developer`GetInfo[]`` in the bug report.**

 #### Common problems